Kamil47/TimeDate7segmentsDisplay/README.md

 For a smaller display, about 0.8 inch schematic diagram is very simple.
 Problems are with large segments, containing more LEDs in series.
 In this case, the required voltage is higher than 5V.
 It is necessary to use some additional components and a special power supply.

 The main component is an ESP32 D1 mini, a microprocessor and some more Maxim ICs are used to drive displayes: MAX7219 and two MAX333 components.
 The entire circuit is connected using the recommended connection from the
 **[Maxim Datasheet](https://html.alldatasheet.com/html-pdf/227794/MAXIM/MAX7219CNG/1902/12/MAX7219CNG.html)**.
 The power supply is a DC-DC converter 5V to dual voltage +5V, GND, -5V.

-The construction is simple, all electronic parts, including displays, are mounted on one PCB board.
+The construction is very simple, all electronic parts, including displays, are mounted on one PCB board.

 ## _Parts:_ ##